walmartlabs/bolt-cli/README.md

 > electrode `bolt` command line interface.

-Install this globally to have access to the bolt command.
+Install this globally to have access to the bolt command. _This is not bolt itself,_ that can be found at [walmartreact/electrode-bolt](https://github.com/walmartreact/electrode-bolt).

 ```
 npm install -g electrode-bolt-cli
 ```

 ## Usage

+### Local Bolt dependency

 Within a package that has `electrode-bolt` installed as a dependency: